pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/story-concepts/three-act-structure.md

 ### Act 1 Needs to:
 **Introduce the character**, and the problem and conflict **Inciting the incident**, the event that gets everything rolling although this event sometimes has already occurred when the story begins.
-First turning point, which is somewhat smaller than the turning point that ends the act.
+**First turning point**, which is somewhat smaller than the turning point that ends the act.
 By the end of Act One, the audience knows who and what your story is about and, at least initially, what’s at stake.
-The first act drives to an emotional peak, the highest in the film so far, necessitating the action that launches the second act.
+The first act drives to an e**motional peak**, the highest in the film so far, necessitating the action that launches the second act.

 ### Act 2.
-story’s pace increases as complications emerge unexpected twists and reversals take place
+story’s **pace increases as complications emerge** unexpected **twists** and **reversals** take place
 You need your second act to continue to build as new information and new stakes are woven into your story.
-The second act drives to an emotional peak even greater than at the end of Act One, necessitating the action that launches the third act.
+The second act drives to an **emotional peak** even greater than at the end of Act One, necessitating the action that launches the third act.

 ### Act 3
-As this act unfolds, the he or she will reach the darkest moment just as the third act comes to a close.
-It intensifies.
-That tension then pushes you into the resolution, those last moments where you resolve ties up loose ends as necessary and “let your hero out of the tree”.
+As this act unfolds, the he or she will **reach the darkest moment** just as the third act comes to a close.
+It **intensifies**.
+That **tension then pushes you into the resolution**, those last moments where you resolve** ties up loose ends** as necessary and “l**et your hero out of the tree**”.

 ![diagram from Aristotele poetics from screen writers]()